PrismLauncher/PrismLauncher/CODE_OF_CONDUCT.md

 * The use of sexualized language or imagery, and sexual attention or advances of any kind
-* Trolling, insulting or derogatory comments, and personal or political attacks
+* Trolling (antagonistic, inflammatory, insincere behaviour), insulting or derogatory comments, and personal or political attacks
 * Public or private harassment
 * Publishing others' private information, such as a physical or email address, without their explicit permission